hstairs/enhsp/README.md

 ##Ijcai 2017

-The instances used for IJCAI 2017 are in the ecai17_benchmarks folder.
+The instances used for IJCAI 2017 are in the ijcai17_benchmarks folder.
 The planner used for those instances is:

 - 'lm_opt' which is A^* and the numeric admissibile h_{max} heuristic using also redundant constraints

 The version with landmarks and no redundant constraints can be obtained using a combination of A^*, lm_actions for the heuristic and tie-breaking with larger g-values.

+##Ijcai 2018

+The instances used for IJCAI 2018 are in the ijcai18_benchmarks folder.
+The planner used for those instances can be obtained running:

+- s gbfs -ties smaller_g and -h haddabs

 #Limitation and Known Caveats